 Soon after I decided to take knife making a little more seriously, I decided to track my progress and document what I learned along with my mistakes.
 I thought if there were mistakes to make and I made then others would likely make the same mistakes.
 So, here is a progression in some reasonable order of my beginnings as a knife maker and bladesmith.

 If I had a better way to learn this skill than I did, it would have been a smoother learning curve.
 A lot of comments are made that one can’t be self-taught.
 I disagree.
 I do agree that having a mentor and someone to turn to will help with the learning curve.
 Let this site be your mentor.
 Follow me along and listen to my mistakes so you don’t make the same ones.
-Join the forum and lets talk knives.

 The knife is one of the oldest tools crafted by man.
 Starting from the earliest knives made from split stone and flint, we’ve worked to improve, embellish, and collect the knife.
 Almost everyone uses a knife of some kind quit regularly, so the desire to make a knife or to make knives is understandable.

 I think everyone’s first knife should be made with a very limited set of power tools, just to learn what you can do by hand.
 The majority of my mistakes revolve around not using skills I already had.
 You may not already have these skills and that is ok.
 They are basic metal and wood working skills you will need to get familiar with and making one or two knives using just these skills will get you there.